runrig-coop/hedgerows/index.md

 (WTO), heralding a new era of globalization and unfettered neoliberalism.
-Shiva represented the Research Foundation for Science, Technology & Ecology (RFSTE), an organization comprised of scientists, conservationists, feminists, and peasant farmers.
+Shiva represented the Research Foundation for Science, Technology & Ecology (RFSTE), an organization comprised of scientists, conservationists, feminists, and peasant farmers from Uttar Pradesh, India.
 They resolutely opposed the environmental degradation and capitalist appropriation the WTO was poised to accelerate, as the effects were already apparent in their cities and villages.
 Among the agreements was a treaty obligation to uphold IP rights granted by other signatory nations.
 This was of particular concern to Shiva because chemical companies were seeking patents that would privatize the genotypes of plants that Indian farmers had previously bred and cultivated.

 The threat was first revealed in the case of neem, a plant endemic to Southeast Asia.
 The neem seed produces an oil that can be used as a natural and highly